nz0001na/handson-ml/GANs/Readme.md

 Interpreting the Latent Space of GANs for Semantic Face Editing (Shen, Gu, Tang, and Zhou, 2020) [[paper]](https://arxiv.org/abs/1907.10786)

+## 3D GAN
+In this notebook, you'll learn how to use Neural Radiance Fields to generate new views of a complex 3D scene using only a couple input views, first proposed by NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis
+ (Mildenhall et al. 2020) [[paper]](https://arxiv.org/abs/2003.08934).
+Though 2D GANs have seen success in high-resolution image synthesis, NeRF has quickly become a popular technique to enable high-resolution 3D-aware GANs.

 # Evaluation
 ##  Fréchet distance